sigcsets/sigcse_website/programs/travel-grants/index.md

 comment-image: "/images/people/Henry_Walker.jpg"
 ---

-SIGCSE awards travel grants throughout the year to help defray expenses of members attending SIGCSE sponsored conferences.
+SIGCSE awards travel grants throughout the year to help defray expenses of members attending SIGCSE-sponsored conferences.
 The Henry Walker Travel Grant Program award winners will receive up to $1000 towards travel expenses, not including conference registration.
-We are particularly interested in encouraging attendance by members who have never been able to attend a SIGCSE sponsored conference previously.
+We are particularly interested in encouraging attendance by members who have never been able to attend a SIGCSE-sponsored conference previously.

 The [list of travel grant winners](awards.html) shows the individuals who have benefited from this fund.